-Peppermint (Mentha × piperita) was initially considered to be along to its own species.
+Peppermint (Mentha × piperita) was initially considered to belong to its own species.
 However, it was later realized that the herb was, in fact, a hybrid between spearmint (Mentha spicata) and watermint (Mentha aquatica).

-This amazingly aromatic herd is one of the oldest herbs used for ritual, culinary, and medicinal products.
-Today it is used for aesthetics, being cherished for its lovely pink blooms and its traditional functions.
+This amazingly aromatic herb is one of the oldest herbs used for ritual, culinary, and medicinal purposes.
+Today it is used for aesthetics, being cherished for its lovely refreshing fragrance and taste.

 |Botanical Name||Mentha × piperita|